remotedisk/mini_blog/README.md

 **Workflow fails on first run:**
 - Check that GitHub Pages is enabled in repository settings
 - Ensure the repository is public (or GitHub Pages is available for private repos)
+- Verify GitHub Actions has "Read and write permissions" in repository settings

+**Permission denied errors:**
+- Go to Settings → Actions → General → Workflow permissions
+- Select "Read and write permissions"
+- Enable "Allow GitHub Actions to create and approve pull requests"
+- Re-run the failed workflow

 **Images not displaying:**
 - Make sure image files (like `glacier.jpg`) are committed to the repository